 Students are introduced to the fundamentals of analysis and design of simple structural members in wood, steel, concrete and masonry.
 Basic code requirements of strength, stability and serviceability are discussed.
 Both vertical and lateral loads based on ASCE-7 are considered.
-Principles of composite materials design, structural continuity, and combined stresses are covered.
+Principles of composite materials design, and structural continuity are covered.